 JOIN to sort rows by a key and to build new data objects.

 At this point we can save our script.
-Let’s execute our code by clicking on the
+Let’s execute our code by exiting and saving on VI press

 As the jobs are run we will get status boxes where we will see logs, error message, the output of our script and our code at the bottom.

-If you scroll down to the “Logs…” and click on the link you can see the log file of your jobs.
+If you scroll up to the program output you can see the log file of your jobs.
 We should always check the Logs to check if your script was executed correctly.

 So we have created a simple